ricardosierra/dotfiles/README.md

 # Dotfiles

 OSX / Ubuntu / Fedora / KaliLinux / Debian dotfiles.
-Is a fork from "Cowboy" Ben Alman.
+Is a fork from "cowbow" Ben Alman.
 And more inspiration by jfrazelle

 ## Be careful